dshea89/HRLPlus/README.md

 2. HR configuration_file macro macro_file argument#1 argument#2 ... (runs the given macro)
 3. HR configuration_file restore theory_file (restores the give theory)

+Alternatively, you can run any one of the student or teacher threads by themselves, rather than as a group.
+See the next section for setting up student and teacher threads.

 More details on using the HR-only build will be provided in the future.

 ### Configuration